ImageMagick/Usage-Markdown/thumbnails/index.md

 The "`-shadow`" operator makes the [Generation of Shadows](../blur/#shadow) of any shaped image easy.

-For example here a I add a semi-transparent colored shadow, to the thumbnail.
+For example, here a I add a semi-transparent colored shadow, to the thumbnail.

 ~~~
 convert thumbnail.gif -alpha set \